 Another factor influencing cost is what your septic tank is made from.
 Here are some of the most common materials:

 Concrete tanks are the most common type of septic tank because they’re durable.
 Properly maintained, they can last 20 to 30 years.
 However, concrete may crack over time.
 Reinforcing the concrete with rebar helps increase its strength under pressure.
 Installation is more challenging, and extensive equipment is needed because of its weight.
-The cost for an average-sized concrete tank is between $700 and $2,000 (CAD 900 to CAD 2,600).
+According to HomeGuide, the cost for an average-sized concrete tank is between $700 and $2,000 (CAD 900 to CAD 2,600).

 Fiberglass doesn't weaken when used underground, and it’s nonporous, so it won't attract algae growth.
 Installation is easier because the tank is light.
 Unlike concrete, it won't expand or contract, so you don't have to worry about cracking.
 The average fiberglass tank costs $1,600 to $2,000 (CAD 2,000 to CAD 2,600).

-Despite steel's strength and durability, septic tanks made of steel can rust can collapse if not properly cleaned.
+Despite steel's strength and durability, septic tanks made of steel can rust and collapse if not properly cleaned.
 As a result, some local authorities have increased regulations to discourage their use.
 You'll usually find them in areas where the system already existed.
 If you can get one installed, they cost $500 to $2,500 (CAD 650 to CAD 3,200), according to Remodeling Expense.